-DO NOT attempt to handle the following animals:
+DO NOT attempt to handle the following animals under any circumstance:

 - Snakes: Even dead snakes can result in envenomation if handled incorrectly.

 - Bats: Can carry a wide range of potentially fatal zoonotic diseases.

 - Adult Kangaroos: Can break bones and cause seriously injury if they feel threatened.